Disability and Depression: Why do Some People Cope Better than Others?

 THE CONTINUING STIGMA AROUND MENTAL ILLNESS & DEPRESSION

 One of the major issues regarding depression is the continued stigma in our society regarding mental health issues.
 Some people simply don’t want to hear the complaints or concerns of others.
-This is especially true from people who tend to cope well.
-While they often claim to be understanding and compassionate, they might also form judgmental opinions basing them on their own ability to cope with the disability.
+This is especially true for people who tend to cope well.
+While they often claim to be understanding and compassionate, they might also form judgmental opinions based on their own ability to cope with the disability.
 But, depression is real, and it affects millions of people around the world.
 There is an urgent need to de-stigmatize depression and support people who cope with this debilitating condition.

 Socially, people often find that others will distance themselves when they speak about their depression.
 They may even hear complaints such as; “what have you got to be depressed about?
 So many people have it much harder than you.”
-This critical stance only deepens the sense of loneliness, isolation and desperation so many people with depression cope with on a daily basis.
+This critical stance only deepens the sense of loneliness, isolation, and desperation so many people with depression cope with on a daily basis.

 Stigma has been described as ―a cluster of negative attitudes and beliefs that motivate the general public to fear, reject, avoid, and discriminate against people with mental illnesses‖ (President’s New Freedom Commission on Mental Health, p.
 4, 2003).
 When stigma leads to social exclusion or discrimination (―experienced‖ stigma), it results in unequal access to resources that all people need to function well: educational opportunities, employment, a supportive community, including friends and family, and access to quality health care (Link & Phelan, 2001; Corrigan et al., 2004).
 These types of disparities in education, employment, and access to care can have cumulative long-term negative consequences.

 The truth about coping is that it all comes down to support.
-People with strong family, social, spiritual and financial support tend to cope far better than people who don’t have those levels of support in their life.
+People with strong family, social, spiritual, and financial support tend to cope far better than people who don’t have those levels of support in their life.
 In fact, it is the lack of support that often causes people to commit suicide.
 Suicide ideation is often based on the reality that a person’s depression or situation is greater than the resources they have to cope with it.
-This comes down to a reality that many people simply don’t have the support or resources they require to cope.
+This comes down to the reality that many people simply don’t have the support or resources they require to cope.
 And so, depression takes hold of their lives and for many, it feels as if there is no escape.

 RESOURCES